cristian-rincon/ejercicios-programacion/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ejercicios de programacion's documentation!
+Bienvenidos a la documentacion del repositorio Ejercicios de programacion!
 ======================================================

 .. toctree::
    :maxdepth: 4
-   :caption: Contents:
+   :caption: Contenidos:
    :glob:

    modules/*

-Indices and tables
+Indices
 ==================

 * :ref:`genindex`